craigwh10/cellular-automata-react/readme.md

 Then use the data params to apply the setters to either kill or create more pixels.

+## Setting styles

+In 1.0.8 you can now pass down a `className`, it adds the className to the grid wrapper, so you can style from parent downwards.

+1.0.9 will introduce custom pixels and switching off the default styling via props.

 ## Example: Conway's game of life - Beacon

 Example: Beacon